 - File your case on time: A lawyer will act within the statute of limitations and all other legal deadlines.
 Their knowledge of the law can keep your case moving forward.

-- Collect evidence: Your case will be stronger if it is corroborated by information from medical records, accident reports, traffic cam footage, witnesses and more.
+- Collect evidence: Your case will be stronger if it is corroborated by information from medical records, accident reports, traffic cam footage, witness statements, and more.
 This evidence can also identify how many parties are liable for the accident.

 - Manage all communications: Attorneys know how to deal with insurance company representatives and encourage them to offer a fair settlement.

-- Determine your case’s worth: Calculating the value of your case and make sure that you seek appropriate compensation.
+- Determine your case’s worth: Your personal injury attorneys can calculate the value of your case and make sure that you seek appropriate compensation.

 When Do I Get My Settlement?